mjdecker/mjdecker.github.io/_notes/software-architecture/refactoring/code-smells.md

     State/Strategy}, Replace Conditional with Polymorphism
 * When polymorphism is overkill: Replace Parameter with Explicit Methods
-* Case is Null: Introduce Null Object
+* Case is Null: Introduct Null Object

 # Temporary Field